Stephen Albert

-Stephen Joel Albert (6 February 1941 – 27 December 1992) was an American composer.
+Stephen Joel Albert (February 6, 1941 – December 27, 1992) was an American composer.
 He is best known for his Pulitzer Prize winning Symphony No. 1 RiverRun (1983) and his Cello Concerto (1990), written for Yo-Yo Ma.
-He died suddenly in a 1992 automobile accident, having just sketched out his Second Symphony.
-The work was subsequently completed by Sebastian Currier, and his death sparked musical tributes from composer colleagues such as Aaron Jay Kernis and Christopher Rouse.
+He made sketches for a Second Symphony, but was unable to complete it before his death in an automobile accident in 1992.
+The work was subsequently completed by Sebastian Currier.
+Albert was posthumously commemorated in music by fellow composers Aaron Jay Kernis and Christopher Rouse.